 Based in Russia, Browsec is a popular browser-based VPN.
 Available for multiple browsers and both major smartphone platforms, it promises to be an accessible, reliable tool that anyone can use.
 And it partly delivers on that promise.

 As this Browsec VPN review will show, the VPN offers a decent degree of privacy protection and scores well in some key areas, but it also has plenty of weak spots – not least speed and logging.
-It might be right for you, but read on to make sure.
+It might be right for you, but if you are searching for a service that ticks all marks on the checklist for an all-round VPN, we suggest trying out NordVPN.

 Security and privacy